 Chronic diseases are among the country’s most common, costly and preventable health problems.
 According to the Centers for Disease Control and Prevention, 60% of Americans live with a chronic condition such as anxiety, diabetes, heart disease, stroke and cancer, and 40% have two or more conditions.
 Approximately 90% of total U.S. health care spending is associated with treating chronic illnesses.

 What to Expect

-Within six months or less, we will collaborate with your team to create a flexible framework for continuous improvement in disease management.
-While our experts define the standards of excellence, they do not prescribe how organizations must meet those standards.
+Within six months or less, we will conduct an independent assessment of your organization's disease management program.
+While our experts define the standards of excellence, they do not prescribe how organizations must meet those standards, which provide a framework for continuous improvement.
 URAC’s thorough approach stimulates innovation across the continuum of care through email, conference calls and educational webinars.